-Regular time is defined as the regular hours or standard time for which an employer’s business is opened for routine working and the employees are compensated for this time for their labor input in normal practice.
+Regular time is defined as the regular hours or standard time for which an employer’s business is opened for routine work and the employees are compensated for this time for their labor input in normal practice.

 When a worker works as per standard workweek, they are considered a full-time employee.
-As per the Fair Labor Standards Act (FLSA) in the United States, a 40-hours workweek is a standard workweek.
+As per the Fair Labor Standards Act (FLSA) in the United States, a 40-hour workweek is a standard workweek.
 Anybody working more than that is entitled to overtime pay that is 1.5 times the regular wage per hour, provided that employee is not an exempt employee.

 An exempt employee is not allowed to work overtime hours and hence is not paid for that.
 Whereas a non-exempt employee is allowed to overtime work and receive the payment thereof.

 Regular time is considered a five-day workweek having 8 hours a day, making 40 hours per week, starting Monday through Friday and the following days Saturday and Sunday as two off days.
 Moreover, some State and federal offices follow four days a week as their business hours ten in numbers a day, making forty hours per week (10 hours a day multiplied to 4 days a week = 40 hours per week) and followed by three off days.
 Regular-time / full-time employees are eligible for benefits, say medical insurance, vacation time, and medical leaves / sick pay.